rmnavr/opriq/README.md

 # OPRIQ (OPtional RIght Qwerty)

 OPRIQ is keyboard layout with possibility of solo-left-handed-typing of any possible keys combinations.
 You can even code with only left hand (see demo below).

-Most importantly, solo-left-handed-typing does NOT prevent you from two-handed typing.
+Also, solo-left-handed-typing does NOT prevent you from fast two-handed typing.

 <p align="center">
 <img src="https://github.com/rmnavr/opriq/blob/main/Docs/Intro.png?raw=true" alt="OPRIQ Home Layer" />
 </p>

 OPRIQ was designed mainly for usage in hotkey-heavy software like Photoshop, various CADs and similar.
+It is built on [AutoHotKey v2.0](https://www.autohotkey.com/) and currently works only on Windows.

 Table of Contents:
 - [Demonstrations](#Demonstrations)